philpagel/PCE174-communication/README.md

     pce174.py setup

-This is not all that usefull as I haven't figured out how to make the `up` and `down` button press commands work in this mode.
+This is not all that useful as I haven't figured out how to make the `up` and `down` button press commands work in this mode.
 So you have to do the actual setup using the buttons on the instrument.